TRANSPORTATION

 Transportation

-The Upper Westside Specific Plan aims to manage traffic effectively, encourage alternatives to driving, and address regional transportation issues for improved safety and convenience.
-The Plan includes upgraded roads, better public transit, and new trail networks for pedestrians and cyclists.
+The Upper Westside project aims to manage traffic effectively, encourage alternatives to driving, and address regional transportation issues for improved safety and convenience.
+The plan includes upgraded roads, better public transit, and new trail networks for pedestrians and cyclists.

 Traffic studies show that vehicle use will be significantly lower than typical developments.
 The plan will be implemented in phases over a 20- year period, aligning with Sacramento County's smart growth goals.